harpoonlobotomy/GR2_importer_for_blender_5/README.md

 # GR2_importer_for_blender_5

-An addon for Blender 5.0 for importing GR2/DAE models that doesn't rely on OpenCOLLADA.
+A Blender 5.0 add-on for importing GR2/DAE models that doesn't rely on OpenCOLLADA.

-With OpenCollada support entirely removed from Blender as of 5.0, none of the existing plugins/addons work in current version of Blender.
-While GR2/DAE files might not be enormously widely used in 2025, I still use them and I know I'm not alone.
+With OpenCollada support entirely removed from recent versions of Blender, none of the existing GR2/DAE plugins/addons work in current version of Blender.
+While GR2/DAE files might not be enormously widely used in 2025, I still use them, and I know I'm not entirely alone in that.

 Requires divine.exe and granny2.dll from https://github.com/Norbyte/lslib